segmentio/analytics.js/README.md

 * `apiKey` - your project's API key.

 * `people` - a _boolean_ of whether you want to use Mixpanel's "People" feature.
 Only set this to `true` if you do, or you might get charged for it.
+Defaults to `false`.

 _All settings are passed directly to the second argument of Mixpanel's `init` method._

 ### Intercom

 * `apiKey` - your project's "app_id".

+### Olark
+No, Olark isn't an analytics provider.
+But if you have it installed, whenever you call `identify` the Olark chat will update the visitors name, so that you know who you're talking to!

+* `apiKey` - your "Site-ID".

+* `track` - whether to log every track call in the operator's Olark chat.
+This can be useful to know what your users are doing as you're chatting with them, but it can also be overwhelming.
+Defaults to `false`.